 Substance-Related and Additive Disorder Services - services for the diagnosis and treatment of alcoholism and substance-related and addictive disorders that are listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association.
-The fact that a disorder is listed in the edition of the International Classification of Diseases section on Mental and Mental and Mental and Classification.
-The fact that a disorder is listed in the edition of the International Classification of Diseases section on Mental and Mental and Mental and Mental and Classification of Diseases section on Mental and Mental and

-Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment of the disorder is a Covered Health Service.
+The fact that a disorder is listed in the edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment of the disorder is a Covered Health Service.

 Surrogate - a female who becomes pregnant usually by artificial insemination or transfer of a fertilized egg (embryo) for the purpose of carrying the fetus for another person.
-A surrogate provides the egg and therefore is biologically (genetically) related to the child.
+A surrogate provides the egg and is therefore biologically (genetically) related to the child.

-Telehealth/Telemedicine - live, interactive audio with visual transmissions of a Physicianpatient encounter from one site to another using telecommunications technology.
+Telehealth/Telemedicine - live, interactive audio with visual transmissions of a Physician-patient encounter from one site to another using telecommunications technology.
 The site may be a CMS defined originating facility or another location such as a Covered Person's home or place of work.
 Telehealth/Telemedicine does not include virtual care services provided by a Designated Virtual Network Provider.